aditya-uw/MyoGrind/README.md

 ## Authors

 This code and project was completed by UW students listed below:
-Aditya Krishna
+-Aditya Krishna
-Elijah Reeb
+-Elijah Reeb
-Emily Rodgers
+-Emily Rodgers
-Frenda Lin
+-Frenda Lin

 ## Table of Contents